 What is an Asymmetrical Layout?

 Web design adopts asymmetrical layouts that deviate from standard grid-based patterns.
 An asymmetrical layout web does not have equal balance on both sides.
 Instead, it uses different elements, shapes, and spaces to create a dynamic design.
+This graphic layout gives websites a modern, natural look through its use.
+The elements create depth, which prevents users from losing focus on the content.

+Asymmetrical layout design works by combining elements of various shapes and sizes.
+This can include large headers, small body text, or uneven columns.
+The goal is to keep users interested while still offering a smooth experience.
 Asymmetry is different from grid layouts.
 While grids follow strict alignment, asymmetry lets text, images, and graphics be placed naturally.
 This approach makes a website more visually engaging and unique.

 How Asymmetry Differs from Symmetrical Grid Layouts?